 5. Bagged Lettuce

 Fresh salads are another top source of gastrointestinal disorder.
 But pinpointing the cause is often tricky.
-Some outbreaks are tied to a selected quite greens, often romaine lettuce and spinach, or to certain growers or packers.
+Some outbreaks are tied to a selected quiet green, often romaine lettuce and spinach, or to certain growers or packers.
 Salmonella and other bacteria are often traced to dirty irrigation water, soil, or human hands.
 Germs multiply within the juice from cut leaves and may get trapped inside the luggage. they will hold close the leaves even after washing.